 Classic white Navy beans are one of our commonly requested items.
 Our Alubia Blancas are similar in appearance, but far superior (we think) in flavor and texture.
-We often describe these as European-style beans, but you can use them in all kinds of cooking, from Mexican to Tuscan to even classic Yankee baked beans.
+You can use them in all kinds of cooking, from Mexican to Tuscan to even classic Yankee baked beans.

-In some parts of Spain, dried beans are known as alubias.
-Many traditional Spanish recipes call for alubias blancas—a general term for white beans.
+In Spain, dried beans are popularly known as alubias and many traditional dishes call for alubias blancas, a common name for white beans.

 Soups, baked beans, salads, bean dips, pot beans